 - 48. The assumptions underlying the CSP reflect the fragile and transitional nature of the situation in South Sudan.
-They include the following: - The revitalized agreement largely holds but armed conflict and subnational violence continue across the country and are likely to increase as elections approach. - Elections are held in early 2023 as planned and the results are contested between candidates and communities but are not overturned. - > Macroeconomic and financial indicators are relatively stable. - > The level of new displacement stabilizes or decreases. - > The accessibility of affected areas stabilizes or improves. - WFP resources are relatively stable, predictable and available on a timely and flexible basis. - Partners with the right capacities are available and willing to collaborate with WFP (including on the development of complementary strategies and activities). - 49.
+They include the following: - The revitalized agreement largely holds but armed conflict and subnational violence continue across the country-and are likely to increase as elections approach. - Elections are held in early 2023 as planned and the results are contested between candidates and communities but are not overturned. - A roadmap with clear milestones and realistic timelines for accelerating the implementation of the peace agreement, bringing the transition period to a close and holding elections is accepted by all the parties to the accord with support from the international community. - Macroeconomic and financial indicators areremain relatively stable despite the depreciation of the national currency. - TheHumanitarian needs continue to grow but the level of new displacement stabilizes remains relatively stable or decreases. - > The accessibility of affected areas stabilizes or improves. - WFP resources are relatively stable, predictable and available on a timely and flexible basis. - Partners with the right capacities are available and willing to collaborate with WFP (including on the development of complementary strategies and activities). - 49.
 The extent to which these assumptions are realized will have implications for the strategic transitions that underpin this strategy.